 —Jessica Mackinnon, Director of Public Information, Dominican University (IL)

-The conference aims to help campus communications professionals develop techniques that work, prepare news materials that produce results, and make contacts with some of the nation’s top reporters, editors, freelance writers, producers, booking agents, educational correspondents, and campus news professionals.
-In addition, the conference features panel discussions by college and university public relations professionals who will share best practices and approaches to publicizing campus activities and pitching stories to the media.
+The conference aims to help campus communications professionals develop techniques that work, prepare media materials that produce results, and make contacts with some of the nation’s top reporters, editors, producers, bloggers, and digital media leaders.
+It also features presentations and panel discussions with college and university public relations professionals who will share best practices and new ideas.

 Participants will learn first-hand from representatives of major news organizations how to accomplish the following:

 - Approach key reporters who cover higher education for national and regional newspapers, network television, web publications and blogs, news services, and magazines;